 - Added the porte-cochere or covered driveway

 - Added dormers on the north façade

-- Added the hand-operated dumbwaiter/baggage elevator and walk-in safe
+- Added the hand-operated dumbwaiter/baggage elevator and a walk-in safe

 - Changed columns on porches from Queen Anne to more classical Doric

 - Extended living room and a second-floor bedroom with the large rounded bay addition